ekkehard-morgenstern/asmbasic/README.md

 In default or SDL mode (default, or switched on with the "--sdl" option), the interpreter currently just shows a blank screen with a blinking cursor.
 I'm still working on text input/output in the SDL terminal emulation.

+## Limitations

+Some of the currently defined limits are as follows:

+The current maximum line length is 8191 bytes of UTF-8 text.

+The current maximum length of string constants is 1004 bytes of UTF-8 text.

+The current maximum length of identifiers is 1004 bytes of UTF-8 text.

 ## Playing Around

 Since the code is currently in its initial development stages, it might be in a state that cannot be used (like, at all), at any given time.